ChesleyTan/c-script/README.md

-++C and GCZ transpiler: Precompilation additions to the C Programming Language
+++C and GCZ transpiler
 ===

-###Goal: Adding syntactic features to allow easier expression of ideas and lessen the verbosity of C source code
+###Syntactic features to allow easier expression of ideas and lessen the verbosity of C source code

 ##Features:
 * Automatic list/string concatenation and memory size checking/resizing